orhalimi/dojo-discord-bot/README.md

 # Discord Bot

-Discord Bot is a web application for dealing with discord bot mentoring classes.
+Dojo bot is a discord bot meant to help manage both the web application and the server side activities for the Dojo programmer mentoring program.

 # Configure